At the hearing, Judge Fay Ellen Wright, stopped me from presenting several items of evidence because they were not mentioned in

 Judge Fay Wright didn’t ask.

-woodworm in the garage when I'd “excavated” a beam above the door from inside
+a beam above the door from inside the building.

-But Judge Fay Wright did not admonish the Surveyor for presenting new evidence.
+But she did not admonish the Surveyor for presenting new evidence.

-She made no attempt to be even-handed - her stricture about not using evidence unless it had previously
+Judge Fay Wright made no attempt to be even-handed - her stricture against using evidence not previously

-been presented to the court was not applied to the Surveyor.
+seen by the court was not applied to the other party.